Daniel-Mietchen/neosc/use-cases.md

 * see dedicated ticket at https://github.com/Daniel-Mietchen/ideas/issues/1802 and the associated example at https://github.com/Daniel-Mietchen/ideas/issues/1806 .

+# Reporting server issues

+* see https://github.com/br2s/bug-reports-to-science/issues/35 for an example

 # Submitting change requests

 These could be, for instance,